 Dealership culture has contributed to this.
 While sales is held in such high regard, we often see service as a necessary evil within the dealership.
 A top salesperson will get perks, recognition, golf days with the owner, and so on, while your top technician will rarely get as much as a “good job” from their own manager.

 This culture needs to change if you want to retain technicians and attract new ones.
 How does a technician’s performance compare to a salesperson’s performance?
-A technician operating at 100% productivity (hours billed vs hours worked) will contribute approximately $14k-$16k in parts and labor gross profit each month.
+For example, a technician operating at 100% productivity (hours billed vs hours worked) will contribute approximately $14k-$16k in parts and labor gross profit each month.
 In annual terms, you are looking at approximately $168k-$192k per year.
 This is the equivalent of a salesperson averaging about 120 retails in a year at a PRU of $1,450.
-Once again, that same salesperson did not have to spend $30k in tools or pay back a student loan for a trade school they had to attend just to get an entry-level job in the dealership.
+Once again, that same salesperson did not have to spend thousands on tools or pay back a student loan for a trade school they had to attend just to get an entry-level job in the dealership.

 In short, consider this, if you were coming out of high school and deciding on a career, how would you feel about this job description for a career path?